Aleksandar1151/Aleksandar1151/README.md

-<h1 align="center">Aleksandar Jovanovic</h1>
+<h1 align="center">Aleksandar Jovanović</h1>

 Welcome to my GitHub!
-I'm Aleksandar Jovanovic, a passionate software engineer with a deep enthusiasm for NET development and AI.
+I'm Aleksandar Jovanović, a passionate software engineer with a deep enthusiasm for NET development and AI.
 I'm on a continuous journey of growth and innovation, pushing the boundaries of technology.

 I work for "NITES", IT development company in Banja Luka, as a Software Engineer specializing in .NET.